-Kaylen Silverberg, MD, was consulted by Forbes to help patients make informed decisions about IVF
+Kaylen Silverberg, MD, talked to Forbes to help patients make informed decisions about IVF

-One of the goals of Texas Fertility Center is to help patients make informed decisions about fertility treatment.
+One of the goals of Texas Fertility Center is to help patients make informed IVF decisions.
 To further this goal, Kaylen Silverberg, MD, from our Austin fertility center spoke to Forbes contributor David Sable.
 The result of this conversation was an article about how to be a data-driven and informed IVF patient.

 There are several considerations that IVF patients should take into account before selecting a fertility center

-Our Austin fertility center team tells patients that it’s important to understand what is and is not normal in the field of reproductive medicine.
+Our Austin fertility center team tells patients it’s important to understand what is normal in the field.
 In addition to understanding the norms in the field, here are some other important considerations to help you become an educated IVF patient.

-- The Centers for Disease Control and Prevention, CDC, provides data about assisted reproductive technology (ART) success rates from around the country.
+- The CDC provides data about assisted reproductive technology (ART) success rates from around the country.
 This information includes statistics such as how many patients entered treatment and how many had a live birth.
 You can compare these statistics provided by fertility centers on either the CDC (www.cdc.gov) or SART (www.sart.org) websites.

-- If one of the fertility centers you are considering falls outside the norm when it comes to a certain set of statistics, you should feel comfortable calling and asking them why their results are so different.
-There could be many explanations for this, such as a change in laboratory procedures, the presence of a research study that requires a change in the program’s protocols, or even a change in the way data are collected and presented.
+- If a fertility center falls outside the norm, you should call and ask why their results are so different.
+There could be many explanations for this, such as a change in laboratory procedures, the presence of a research study that requires a change in the program’s protocols, or even a change in the way they collect data.
 For 2013-16, a change in the way data are reported by both the CDC and SART will have a significant effect on the pregnancy rates reported by many programs that do a lot of preimplantation genetic testing (PGT).
-As these cycles (which have very high pregnancy rates) are excluded, programs that do a lot of PGT will appear to have much lower pregnancy and delivery rates.
+By exclusing these cycles, programs that do a lot of PGT will appear to have lower rates.

 - Maternal age has a significant impact on fertility outcomes, so ask fertility centers if they keep information that analyzes results by maternal age to show how many IVF cycles were performed and the outcome of those cycles.